danimal-johnson/wordle-without-z/README.md

 Because Wordle is a very simple and fun game.
 And because information needs to be free.

 ### Background
 Ukraine is under attack in a brutal invasion.
-The aggressor has been telling its conscripted troops that they are just going to a "special military operation" and that their is no war.
+The aggressor has been telling its conscripted troops that they are just going to a "special military operation" and that there is no war.

 The world knows different, but now Russia has cut its citizens off from the world.
 All non-state-owned media has been shuttered.
-Increasingly larger portions oif the Internet are being blocked, including all news sites and social media.
+Increasingly larger portions off the Internet are being blocked, including all news sites and social media.
 Protesters are dealt with swiftly.

 The result: People hear only the official story.
 The word "war" is banned.
 Fewer people believe there even is a war.
 Protests dwindle.
 A pro-government movement develops and gets bigger every day.

 This pro-government, pro-war movement has chosen the letter **Z** as its symbol.
 Originally, it was written on tanks.
 Then as grafitti.
 Now it has an official logo and appears on clothing, signs, bumper-stickers, etc.

 ### App benefits
 The main menu of the app provides information on getting connected to the Internet through the government firewall using VPNs and Tor.
 It also provides frequencies and times of international shortwave news broadcasts.